liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/12-openid-authentication.markdown

 or uncheck it to disable it for the current portal instance.

-Regardless of whether OpenID is enabled at the System or Instance scope, users can see the OpenID icon when they sign into @product@.
+Regardless of whether OpenID is enabled at the System or Instance scope, users can see the OpenID icon when they sign into @sharepoint@.
 Click *Sign In*.
 The OpenID icon is displayed at the lower left.